1. About pregabalin

 Can I drink alcohol with it?

-You can drink alcohol with pregabalin but it may make you feel sleepy or make you lose your focus.
+It's best to avoid drinking alcohol with pregabalin, because it may make you feel sleepy or make you lose your focus.
+It might also affect your breathing.

 Will recreational drugs affect it?